-What is Vitiligo/Hypopigmentation?
+What is Vitiligo/Depigmentation?

 Vitiligo, a condition in which white or non-pigmented patches of skin appear on the body, affects people of all skin types.
 It can be more obvious in people with darker skin tones.
-The hypopigmented patches can appear anywhere on the body, and can also affect the hair, inside the mouth, and even the eyes.
+The depigmented patches can appear anywhere on the body, and can also affect the hair, inside the mouth, and even the eyes.
 Melanin is what determines the pigment in hair skin and eyes.
 When the cells that produce the melanin die or stop functioning properly, you are left with patches of non pigmented skin in the affected area.

-What causes Vitiligo/Hypopigmentation?
+What causes Vitiligo/Depigmentation?

 While doctors aren’t certain what causes the disease, they believe it could be linked to family history, an immune disorder that causes the cells to stop functioning properly, or a trigger event like a sunburn, stress, or exposure to industrial chemicals.
 While the condition is not life threatening or contagious, it can be very stressful to manage, and often causes people to be very self conscious or feel bad about themselves.
 Vitiligo can start at any age, but typically appears before age 20.

-How can I treat Vitiligo/Hypopigmentation?
+How can I treat Vitiligo/Depigmentation?